pay-now/paynow-prestashop/README.EN.md

 [**Wersja polska**][ext0]
 # Paynow PrestaShop Plugin

-Paynow plugin adds quick bank transfers and BLIK payment to PrestaShop.
+The Paynow plugin adds quick bank transfers and BLIK payments to PrestaShop.

 This plugin supports PrestaShop 1.6.0 and higher.